skankydev/PHPMyMongoAdmin/README.md

 # PHP My Mongo Admin

->small manager for a development environment
+a small manager for a development environment
 >version 0.0.1

 ## Requirements